PandaScience/FortySecondsCV/README.md

 * `leftrightmargin=<length>` sets the left and right page margin for both columns as well as how much space will be between both columns.
 * `profilepicsize=<length>` sets the width of the profile picture.
 * `profilepicstyle=profilecircle` clips the profile picture to a circle as in the original `twentysecondcv` class.
+* `profilepiczoom=<float>` sets the zoom factor for the profile picture.
+  Together with the two options below, this allows you to use your favorite profile picture directly without modification and crop it here.
+* `profilepicxshift=<length>` sets the xshift for the profile picture.
+* `profilepicyshift=<length>` sets the yshift for the profile picture.

 Note: